Querbach (Westerbach)

-Querbach is a river of Bavaria, Germany.
-It is the left headwater of the Westerbach.
+The Querbach is a river of Bavaria, Germany and the left headwater of the Westerbach.

 The Querbach rises in the Arzborn (sometimes called Atzborn), a larger spring on the Hoher Querberg (474 m).
 It is located northeast of Westerngrund, in the Atzborn forest area, near the state border with Hesse.
 The spring water flows from a small opening on the mountainside.

-The Querbach runs in a southwesterly direction to Huckelheim.
-There it unites with the Huckelheimer Bach to form the Westerbach.
+The Querbach runs in a southwesterly direction to Huckelheim where it unites with the Huckelheimer Bach to form the Westerbach.